ChristianLempa/christianlempa/README.md

 ## 👋 Hi there,
-I’m Christian, a tech enthusiast, and an IT professional.
+I’m Christian, a Tech enthusiast, YouTuber, and IT professional.

 I ❤️ to **inspire and educate** people in IT.